Alternative exam arrangements

 - exam clashes as listed on the exam timetable

 Alternative exams take place during the set examination period.
 They do not run once the examination period has concluded.

 Ongoing medical reasons

-You can apply for an alternate exam arrangement if you have unexpectedly been called up for:
+You can apply for an alternate exam arrangement via the online form if you have unexpectedly been called up for:

 - armed services duty